mekbib-tekle/FrontendBootcamp/exercise-2.md

 	Use the array of products from the previous exercise.
     Write a function that returns the products that are available in stock.

+### 16. Stock checker - 3

+	Use the array of products from exercise-14.
+    Write a function that takes the products and a product name.
+		The function then should return true/false if that product name exists in the products array.

+### 17. Stock checker - 4

+	Use the array of products from exercise-14.
+    Write a function that takes the products and a product name.
+		The function then return a product array that doesn't include the product with the given name.
+		(The function deletes the given product name if it exists)